kanisterio/kanister/CODE_REVIEW.md

 We use `kueue` bot to merge approved PRs.

-If PR is approved, all checks are passing and it has the `kueue` label, it will be automatically suqashed and merged.
+If PR is approved, all checks are passing and it has the `kueue` label, it will be automatically squashed and merged.

 For PRs from Kanister developers, the committer should add the `kueue` label after PR was approved.